mobileticket/vals-schemata/docs/vals-data-spec.md

 After the start-up of Validation Service, all communications are made asynchronous and are queued in the transaction manager of Validation Service.

 Communication shall be based on TCP/IP.
 Validation Service handles both IPv4 and IPv6 seamlessly.
 The IP addressing can be static or over DHCP, although DHCP is preferred.
-If static IP is used, the units for Validation Service should have the same IP-address regardless of which vehicle.
-E.g., the vehicle network use NAT or corresponding address translation.
+If static IP is used, the units for Validation Service should have the same IP-address regardless of which vehicle, e.g., the vehicle network use network address translation (NAT).

-The vehicle shall have a gateway that TCP-sessions can be established between every vehicle and backend.
-If the vehicle is moving between different systems the Validation Service needs to be able to reach backend API:s I for each of these systems.
-This can be made by a proxy in Validation Service backend.
+The vehicle shall have a gateway that allows TCP-sessions to be established from every vehicle to the backend.
+If the vehicle is moving between different systems the Validation Service needs to be able to reach backend API:s for each of these systems, either directly or via a proxy.